-4. Obtain a $25,000 surety bond for 1-3 facilities or a $50,000 for more than three facilities or as determined by the Manufactured Housing Commission (the commission may increase or decrease the bond requirements based on a periodic review of valid claims).
+4. A $25,000 surety bond is required for 1-3 facilities or a $50,000 for more than three facilities or as determined by the Manufactured Housing Commission (the commission may increase or decrease the bond requirements based on a periodic review of valid claims).

-Premiums for Alabama manufactured housing retailer bonds are dependent on credit and the bond amount required.
+The premium that you pay for an Alabama Manufactured Housing Retailer Bond is dependent on credit and the bond amount required.